 There are a few ways to show that you’re engaged in your interaction with a prospect, but two great techniques are to mirror their postures and to smile appropriately and often.

 There’s a delicate balance between being gregarious and warm and being either too cocky or too clingy.
-Some good rules of thumb are to engage in the tactics described above, and to be sure you aren’t striking a cocky, complaining or “coming on too strong” attitude.
+Some good rules of thumb are to engage in the tactics described above and be sure you aren’t striking a cocky, complaining, or “coming on too strong” attitude.
 One excellent way to increase your likeability is to…

 Show your prospect you want to know more about them, but don’t fake it.
-Not all people will be so socially in-tune that they will pick-up on forced curiosity and interest, but some will, so it’s best to cultivate thoughtful conversation through genuine curiosity.
-A simple rule of thumb here is to ask questions that require more than a yes or no response.
+Not all people will be so socially in-tune that they will pick up on forced curiosity and interest, but some will, so it’s best to cultivate thoughtful conversation through genuine curiosity.
+Here, a simple rule of thumb is to ask questions that require more than a yes or no response.
 Showing your prospect you want to know more about them goes a long way in building trust, and trust is what makes the sale.

 Putting all of these together creates an interaction that puts a prospect at ease, shows them you truly care about them not just as a number but also as a human being, and positions you as a gregarious and empathetic person.
 This schmoozing paired with a powerful CRM system and dashboard is a winning strategy.
 Do all of that, and you’ll be hard-pressed to find a prospect who doesn’t want to partner up!